-This guide will show you how to configure Gmail to automatically retrieve email that is sent to an email account hosted on a server using Plesk control panel.
-It will also show you how to configure Gmail to send email through your hosting server.
+This guide will show you how to configure Gmail webmail (not the Gmail app on Android devices — we know… Google made it unnecessarily confusing) to automatically retrieve email that is sent to an email account hosted on our Plesk hosting.
+It will also show you how to configure Gmail to send email through your hosting account.

 Here’s what you’ll need